 - Store EQUETRO between 68°F to 77°F (20°C to 25°C).

 - Keep EQUETRO capsules out of the light.

 - Keep EQUETRO capsules dry.

 Keep EQUETRO and all medicines out of the reach of children.

 General Information about the safe and effective use of EQUETRO.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use EQUETRO for a condition for which it was not prescribed.
 Do not give EQUETRO to other people, even if they have the same symptoms that you have.
 It may harm them.

 This Medication Guide summarizes the most important information about EQUETRO.
-If you would like more information, talk with your doctor.
-You can ask your pharmacist or doctor for information about EQUETRO that is written for health professionals.
+If you would like more information, talk with your healthcare provider.
+You can ask your pharmacist or healthcare provider for information about EQUETRO that is written for health professionals.

 For more information, go to www.EQUETRO.com or call 1-866-982-5438.

 Active ingredient: carbamazepine